Age-related macular degeneration is a progressive eye disease in the retina that leads to vision loss in the center of the field of vision.

 If you have dry AMD, small yellow deposits called drusen have formed within the thinning macula.
 This impedes the function of the macula and causes it to dry out, resulting in distorted and dimmed vision with a blind spot in the center field of view.
 When left untreated, it can eventually lead to central vision loss or the development of wet AMD, the more serious form of AMD.

 The disease may affect both eyes or only one eye.
-Dry macular degeneration is the more common of the two types of macular degeneration.
+Dry AMD is the more common of the two types of macular degeneration.

 Wet Macular Degeneration

-Over time, wet macular degeneration can lead to the permanent loss of central vision.
+Over time, wet AMD can lead to the permanent loss of central vision.
 Fortunately, wet macular degeneration is highly treatable.

 Dry AMD symptoms develop gradually and painlessly, making it more difficult to detect than wet AMD, which can occur suddenly.